int-trev/GroupProjectCOP4331/README.md

 # GroupProjectCOP4331
 Repository for the Web Dev Group Project

-Worked on by: Andrew James, Dylan Sauerbrun, G H Biswas, Trevor Larson, and Zachariah Johnson.
+Worked on by: Andrew James, Dylan Sauerbrun, Rezwan Biswas, Trevor Larson, and Zachariah Johnson.
 Even though the contributors section on the repo may not show it, everyone in the group played their part and worked extremely hard to make this project a success.